vkatti/ReasearchProjectMBA/README.md

-# Development of “UsedCarsIndia” - an R Package for used car price
+# UsedCarsIndia - an R Package for used car price prediction
-prediction

 -   [Introduction](#introduction)